reframejs/reframe/helpers/wildcard-api/readme.md

 };
 ~~~

-But we deliberately choose a tailored API over a generic one.
+But we deliberately choose to implement a tailored API instead of a generic API.

-In the next section we compare the benefits and drawbacks of such tailored API.
+We explain why in the next section.

 ## Tailored Approach

+For a web app,
+such as our example above,
-For a web app where the browser is the only client,
+where the browser is the only client,
 a generic API is an unecessary indirection.

-Let's imagine we want to implement a new feature for our todo app that shows all the todos the user has shared with someone.
+Let's imagine we want to implement a new feature for our todo example app:
+We want to implement a new page that shows all the todos that the user has shared with someone.

-For such data requirements like a list of shared todos
+Such data requirements, like getting the list of shared todos,
-Getting the list of shared todos from a RESTful/GraphQL API
+are very difficult to fulfil from a RESTful/GraphQL API.
-is fairly complicated.
-(overfetch data or you'd basically need to extend the API to have a new "resource" SharedRelation exposing the relation between a todo a users)
+(You'd either need to overfetch a lot of data (which sometimes can be prohibitive)
+or extend the RESTful/GraphQL API in a clunky and unnatural way.)

 But with a tailored API, it's easy:
 We simply create a new endpoint that runs a SQL query that gets the list of shared todos.
+(By filtering and joining the tables `Todo` and `SharedWith`.)
-We don't have to go over some .
+We can "directly" run SQL queries and we don't have to go over the indirection of a generic API.
-We directly "run" the SQL query.

 One way to think about Wildcard is that it exposes the whole power of SQL to the client in a secure way.

 A frontend developer can use any arbitrary SQL query to retrieve whatever the frontend needs.
-SQL is a much much more powerful than any RESTful or GraphQL API.
+SQL is much (much!) more powerful than any RESTful or GraphQL API.
 Behind the curtain a RESTful/GraphQL will perform SQL queries anyways.
-Going over a generic API is an indirection and a net loss in power,
+Going over a generic API is simply an indirection and a net loss in power.
-whereas Wildcard preserves the full power of SQL.
+Whereas with Wildcard we preserve the full power of SQL.

 Wildcard is also effecient:
 A tailored endpoint can return exactly and only the data the client needs.

-One potential downside
+A potential downside of a tailored API
-is in the case you have many clients: Maintaining a huge amount of tailored endpoints can become cumbersome.
+is in case you have many clients with many distinct data requirements:
+Maintaining a huge amount of tailored endpoints can become cumbersome.

-But if you have only few clients then a tailored API is most likely the better choice.
+If you have only few clients then a tailored API is most likely the better choice.

-And in our example above where the browser is our only cient,
+In our example above where the browser is our only cient,
 there are virtually no reason to not prefer a tailored API over a generic one.

 On the other side of the spectrum,